THE 2023 LAVENDER YOU PICK SEASON IS OVER

-is a small lavender farm located in Sage California, just East of Temecula wine country.
-Typically while not open to the public, we do allow guests during our You-Pick Lavender Event.
+We're a small lavender farm located in Sage California, just East of Temecula Wine Country.
+While typically not open to the public, we do allow guests during our You-Pick Lavender Event.

 We have about 3200 lavender plants with roughly 1.2 million lavender stems!
 The fields are amazing and the views from our hilltop farm are spectacular.
 Come enjoy a walk amongst the flowers and cut some lavender to take home with you.
 This is a great destination event with a beautiful drive.

 Bring your own clippers or borrow a set of ours and head into the fields on a search for the perfect stems.
 You’ll get to cut flowers from all over the fields and take home enough lavender to make a big beautiful fresh bouquet to display in a vase.
 Later you can dry your lavender and enjoy it for a long time to come.
 Additional bunches may be purchased separately.